anovos/anovos-docs/README.md

 Once your changes have been committed and pushed to the repo, create a detailed pull request for review.
 A maintainer from the repo will review the changes and merge your PR.
 The Anovos Docs repo has a GitHub Action that automatically deploys the updates to the website.

+## Updating the API documentation

+The [API documentation](https://docs.anovos.ai/api/) is automatically generated.
+There is a [GitHub Action workflow](https://github.com/anovos/anovos-docs/actions/workflows/apidocs.yml) that can be triggered to run manually.
+It fetches the current version of the library, generates the API docs and opens a PR that can be reviewed and merged just as any other contribution to the docs.